AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     Label confinement for the container can be configured using the newly added --security-opt to load SELinux or AppArmor policies.
 This feature was introduced in Docker version 1.3.
     <br>
     <br>
-    Example:
+    Example:<br>
     <code>docker run --security-opt=secdriver:name:value -i -t centos \ bash</code></td>
   </tr>
   <tr>
     <td>Daemon Privileges</td>
-    <td>Do not use the --privileged command line option.
+    <td>Do not use the <code>--privileged</code> command line option.
 This would otherwise allow the container to access all devices on the host and would in addition provide the container with specific a LSM (i.e SELinux or AppArmor) configuration that would give it the same level of access as processes running on the host.
     <br>
     <br>
-    Avoid the use --privileged helps reduce the attack surface and potential of host compromise.
+    Avoid the use <code>--privileged</code> helps reduce the attack surface and potential of host compromise.
 This however does not mean that the daemon will run without root privileges which is still currently required in the latest release.
     <br>
     <br>
     The ability to launch the daemon and containers should only be given to trusted user.
     <br>
     <br>
     Minimize privileges enforced inside the container by leveraging the -u option.
-    Example:
+    Example:<br>
     <code>docker run -u <username> -it ubuntu /bin/bash</code>

     Any user part of the docker group could eventually get root on the host from the container</td>